Resiliency in Chaos: Digital Supply Chain Strategy

 Update Internal Stakeholders About All Third-Party Purchases

-Another important aspect to consider when building TPRM and supply chain resilience is how we purchase third-party applications and solutions.
-In many cases, small teams such as marketing departments analyze programs and tools that could complement their mar-tech stack.
-Sometimes, when the cost is relatively low and/or already build into a departmental budget, procurement or IT teams are not informed of, or responsible for handling the purchases and it is put on the department’s credit card.
+Another important aspect of building TPRM and supply chain resilience is how we purchase third-party applications and solutions.
+Small teams, such as marketing departments, often analyze programs and tools that could complement their mar-tech stack.

-The problem with this is that no IT due diligence is conducted when appropriate internal stakeholders aren’t updated about purchases.
-While these applications may not affect the operations of the whole organization, they still present vulnerabilities and have downstream implications if due diligence is not conducted.
-Performing an internal audit of any vendor purchases that may have slipped through the gaps is a good best practice for building organizational resiliency.
+The problem is departments do not conduct IT due diligence when they do not update appropriate internal stakeholders about purchases.
+While these applications may not affect the operations of the whole organization, they still present vulnerabilities and have downstream implications without due diligence.

-Collaborate With Vendors on Digital Supply Chain Resiliency
+Collaborate with Vendors on Digital Supply Chain Resiliency

 As important as it is to boost your own cyber and supply chain resiliency, it can be moot if the vendors you’re dependent on are not making efforts on their side.

 As a customer, your procurement teams should collaborate with vendors to implement technologies such as hot patching, which allows organizations to enable patching without having to reboot the software.
 This means companies do not have to choose between implementing critical cybersecurity and staying online.
-Collaborating on other security protocols and procedures only helps to boost mutual resiliency.
+Collaborating on other security protocols and procedures helps boost mutual resiliency.